ftbusiness/mkdocs-template/README.md

 # mkdocs-template

-To use this template you need to run those commands:
+To use this template you need to run those commands first:

 ```
 pip install mkdocs